sabi-31/My_Perfect_Arch-linux/README.md

 <br>

 ### 12. Generate Unified Kernel Images
-[Unified Kernel Images](https://wiki.archlinux.org/title/Unified_kernel_image) is a concept of generating a single efi file to boot from.
-This helps in maintainence and signing for secure boot.
+[Unified Kernel Images](https://wiki.archlinux.org/title/Unified_kernel_image) is a concept of combining the kernel, microcode, and other binaries needed during boot, and generating a single efi file to boot from.
+This helps in maintainence also helps with secure boot management.

 While this may sound difficult, it's been made very easy by various tools.
 I will use the [mkinitcpio](https://wiki.archlinux.org/title/Mkinitcpio) in this instance.
-By just changing a few Configuration options, it will generate the UKI's automatically now and in the future.
+By just changing a few Configuration options, it will be set generate the UKI's automatically when any of the component files are updates.

 Run the below commands:
 ```